 PRINCE2 is composed of 4 integrated elements: principles, themes, processes and tailoring.
 This study guide describes the PRINCE2 principles.

 It’s the first in a series of three study guides designed to prepare students for attending a PRINCE2 course.
 The other two - the PRINCE2 themes and the PRINCE2 processes- are available to download as ebooks.
-They are all based upon the 2017 version of PRINCE2.
+They are all based upon the 6th edition of PRINCE2 which was released in 2017.
 We recommend you read all 3 articles.

-Read on to learn all about the PRINCE2 principles and prepare yourself for the Foundation exam.
+Read on to learn all about the PRINCE2 principles and prepare yourself for the PRINCE2 Foundation exam.

 The PRINCE2 methodology is based upon a set of 7 principles.
 The principles are the foundations upon which everything else in the methodology is based.